Red handprint

-A red handprint, usually painted across the mouth, is a symbol that is used to indicate solidarity with missing and murdered Indigenous women and girls in North America, in recognition of the fact that Native American women are up to 10 times more likely to be murdered or sexually assaulted.
+A red handprint, usually painted across the mouth, is a symbol that is used to indicate solidarity with Missing and Murdered Indigenous Women and girls in North America, in recognition of the fact that Native American women are up to 10 times more likely to be murdered or sexually assaulted.

-Origin of the red handprint
+Origin and symbolism

 The athlete Jordan Marie Daniel, a competitive runner from the Kul Wicasa Oyate (Lower Brule Sioux Tribe) in South Dakota, was the first to prominently make use of the symbol at the 2019 Boston Marathon.
 Daniel dedicated her run in 2019 to 26 missing or murdered Indigenous women.
 She stated that she wanted to use her platform to bring awareness to the women, so that they were seen, heard, and remembered.
 It was subsequently worn by athlete Rosalie Fish in 2019, appeared in billboard campaigns, and was used by Ilona Verley, who was a contestant on the reality television show Canada's Drag Race.